zoe eisenberg - analyst | therapist | scout

-Zoe is a Certified Movement Analyst, Casting Director, and graduate student living and learning in New York/Tel Aviv.
+Zoe is a Certified Movement Analyst, Registered Dance/Movement Therapist, and casting scout student living and learning in New York.
 Trained at the Laban Bartenieff Institute of Movement Studies, she focuses on movement integration, and conveys the ‘what,’ ‘where,’ ‘why,’ and ‘how’ of any human motion.
 Zoe uses the system as a framework for understanding the structural, spatial, rhythmic, shape and dynamic components in human movement for observation, synthesis, and analysis.
 From the micro to the macro, from the individual to the universal experience.
+As a dance/movement therapist, Zoe is interested in the ethics of bodily care, the non duality of medicine and art, embodied trauma-informed care, and research and training.

 Zoe draws inspiration from human developmental patterns, as well as spatial configurations and patterns that exist in and outside the body: a nexus between inner and outer harmony.